 - There are many lenders in the marketplace that offer such loans.
 So, the borrower must research all the top lenders to decide on the lender that best fulfills his requirements.

 - Next is to find out the loan one would qualify for.
 One lender could offer a variety of unsecured personal loans that differ in interest rate, loan terms, and more.
 So, one must find out from the lender the loan (or loan terms) one is qualified for.

 - Once the borrower is sure about the lender and the loan terms, then one needs to submit an application to get the loan.
 This application can be submitted online or offline as per the process and requirements of the lender.

 - Together with the application, all the supporting documents should also be submitted by the borrower.
 These documents will help the lender to assess the borrower’s creditworthiness.

-- On approval of the loan by the lender the borrower needs to sign off the loan agreement and other documents.
-These documents will in detail covers the quantum of loan, interest rate, repayment schedule as well as other terms and conditions.
+- Upon approval of the loan by the lender, the borrower needs to sign off the loan agreement and other documents.
+These documents will in detail covers the quantum of loan, interest rate, repayment schedule, as well as other terms and conditions.

 - The sanctioned loan money will be received once the loan documents are signed off by the borrower.
-The funds will be usually released in one go.
-And if it is one time facility then also funds are released only once.
-However, if it is a revolving loan, then the borrwoer can draw the money out as and when one needs it.
+The funds will usually be released in one go.
+And if it is a one-time facility, then also funds are released only once.
+However, if it is a revolving loan, then the borrower can draw the money out as and when one needs it.

-A borrower must take into account the pros and cons of an unsecured personal loan against their own objectives, to decide whether or not, they want this type of loan.
+A borrower must consider the pros and cons of an unsecured personal loan against their own objectives to decide whether or not they want this type of loan.
 Moreover, they should compare the features of this loan with other types of loans to decide on the best alternative for them.
-And the same is applicable while deciding the lender from whom they would prefer to borrow.
+And the same is applicable while deciding on the lender from whom they would prefer to borrow.
 The preference and selection depend upon the quantum of loan, interest rate, repayment period, penalties, and other terms and conditions.